In the world of insurance, guarantees matter

 I make my livelihood in the insurance business, I offer policies to prospects and care for my clients every day.
 Why would I associate myself with an industry that is all about rule changing to benefit themselves?
 Why would I induce anyone to do business with companies who slant the rules for their benefit?

 I happen to work in the one segment of the industry that offers the only product that contains guarantees; I sell insurance issued contracts called annuities.
 These products provide guarantees; insurance companies live up to their guarantees with honestly.

 Here is an example, a 5-year contract that pays 3% interest each year of the contract.
 Three years?
 Longer?
 Yes, many options are available.
 Why are annuity companies different than other segments of the industry?

 In a simple answer, it is this; the insurance company doesn’t want your money, it merely wants to hold your money.

 They use your money to make their money, and the benefits offered to you are fully guaranteed.
 Does an annuity make sense for you?
 It all depends, it depends on what you need to match up with your goals.
-If a guaranteed interest rate is important and a guaranteed lifetime income is important, and a guaranteed benefit to your beneficiary is important, then maybe an annuity will become important to you.
+If a guaranteed interest rate is essential and a guaranteed lifetime income is necessary, and a guaranteed benefit to your beneficiary is essential, then maybe an annuity will become important to you.